NachoColl/blockchain-web-services/docs/index.md

 Blockchain Web Services is a Unified Smart Contracts API allowing companies to consume blockchain Smart Contracts as regular web services.

-It also integrates a Marketplace for developers to publish their Smart Contracts and for companies to access hundreds of validated and secured state-of-the-art blockchain solutions.
+In addition to this, it also integrates a Marketplace for developers to publish their Smart Contracts and for companies to access hundreds of validated and secured state-of-the-art blockchain solutions.

 We aim to help society embrace the blockchain Trust & Transparency revolution by removing infrastructure complexities from business creative workflows while improving decision-making “attributes of innovation”<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability).